dentarg/auth0-blog/_posts/2017-05-11-google-blocks-oauth-requests-from-embedded-browsers.markdown

 ## Conclusion

 Switching away from embedded browsers might be a bit of work, but it provides a large user benefit.
 This should increase the conversion rate of your sign-in flow because users who are already signed-in to Google will be able to sign in to your app via the tap of a single button.
-Furthermore, users who are not signed-in will have to sign-in to Google for the first app they use, but then won't have to again for subsequent apps.
+Furthermore, users will experience a smooth login experience, as those that are not signed-in will have to sign-in to Google for the first app they use, but then won't have to again for subsequent apps.